What is Inside Out?

 Progress so far (PACT Garden)

-The garden at the Visitor Centre is now almost complete and was officially opened in June 2025.
+The garden at the Visitor Centre is now complete and was officially opened in June 2025.
 Now officially named the Bloom & Play Garden, it is a vibrant, interactive outdoor space designed to support family visits and child development.
 It features a range of engaging elements, including flowering plants, a slide and a willow dome, as well as a music wall, sand pit and other nature-based play installations.

 Working with PACT, The Nature Effect has co-produced two family-friendly leaflets.
 These share ideas for making the most of the gardens and for simple, affordable nature-based play, both during visits and at home.